 “Always carry a corkscrew and the wine shall provide itself.” – Basil Bunting

-I am fortunate to be able to attend Master Classes taught by renowned wine critics, writers, and master sommeliers, such as Antonio Galloni, Gregory Dal Piaz, Giammario Villa, Joe Czerwinski and Lidia Bastianich.
-Participating in seminars and tastings presented by the different Italian Wine Consorzio and their respective winemakers provides an amazing opportunity to gain knowledge and familiarity with the wines, people and distinct character of specific regions.
+I am a 3iC Certified Central Italy Specialist, Certified Italian Wine Scholar [Highest Honors] and WSET Level 2 [Distinction].
+I am fortunate to be able to attend Master Classes taught by renowned wine critics, writers, and master sommeliers, such as Antonio Galloni, Gregory Dal Piaz and Giammario Villa.
+Additionally, participating in seminars and tastings presented by the different Italian Wine Consorzio and their respective winemakers provides an amazing opportunity to gain knowledge and familiarity with the wines, people and distinct character of specific regions.
 Wine shouldn’t be limited to the glass; it is an environment, a perspective, and a conversation.